davidnene/QR-code-generator/README.md

 ## QR Code Qenerator CLI App
-This is a simple CLI program for generating QR Code on anything!
+This is a simple-to-use CLI program for generating QR Code on anything!

 ### Technologies used
 - Python